 Two years later, I was named food editor of the San Jose Mercury News, where my columns were voted best among all major newspapers in the nation by the Association of Food Journalists (AFJ).
 While in San Jose I was a frequent guest host on radio, first on Narsai David’s food show on KCBS-AM and later on “In the Kitchen with Harvey” on KNBR-AM.

 One of my Times’ stories, Beat the Clock: Inspired Meals in 10 Minutes, was nominated for a James Beard Journalism Award in 1997 and became a book, Cooking to Beat the Clock (Chronicle), the following year.
-Cooking to Beat the Clock was named one of the 10 best cookbooks of the year by Amazon.com My other books are Eat Fresh, Stay Healthy, (Macmillan), Matthew Kenney’s Mediterranean Cooking, co-authored with Matthew Kenney (Chronicle), and Low-Fat Cooking to Beat the Clock (Chronicle), which was a finalist for the IACP (International Association of Culinary Professionals) Cookbook Award in the Health and Special Diet Category.
+Cooking to Beat the Clock was named one of the 10 best cookbooks of the year by Amazon.com.
+My other books are Eat Fresh, Stay Healthy, (Macmillan), Matthew Kenney’s Mediterranean Cooking, co-authored with Matthew Kenney (Chronicle), and Low-Fat Cooking to Beat the Clock (Chronicle), which was a finalist for the IACP (International Association of Culinary Professionals) Cookbook Award in the Health and Special Diet Category.

 I’m a former member of AFJ, the IACP, and the National Writers Union.

 While I’ve thoroughly enjoyed four decades as a food professional, I’m also gratified by how I’ve been able to educate and entertain people.

 Though I’m now retired, I still keep a hand in food, wine and writing.
 I write restaurant reviews with wine recommendations for a local weekly newspaper.
 I give occasional wine tasting classes, mostly for charity.
 And I still do a lot of cooking.